emilyalice2708/makers-progress/week-1.md

 ## Daily Goals:
 ### Wednesday:
 - Goal: Understand the concepts of encapsulation and cohesion and be able to implement them.
-- Plan: Work on secret diary challenge
+- Plan: Work on secret diary challenge.
 - Evidence: Validation from coach.

 ### Thursday: